 Women in particular will see a spike in their rates after a splotchy incident.
 Their premiums generally go up almost $200 more than a male driver's after getting into a crash or getting a ticket.

 Although women tend to pay less than men for auto coverage across the country, Las Vegas isn't the only city to charge females higher rates.
-Women there with tickets and accidents pay $312 more a year, while women in Atlanta with splotchy incidents pay $132 a year more than their male counterparts.
+Women there with tickets and accidents pay $312 more a year, while women in Atlanta with bad driving records pay $132 a year more than their male counterparts.

 Why do women get the short end of the stick here?
 Higher rates indicate that insurers see women as high-risk drivers or, yes, worse drivers than men in these cities.
 They likely have more tickets and accidents on their records, or at least more serious incidents.